Getting goodies like vitamins, minerals, and fiber into your pet’s diet doesn’t need to be as hard as you might think it is.

 Although oatmeal is cooked up nice and hot, it’s best left to cool to room temperature before handing it over to your dog.

-Our pets have sensitive mouths that don’t do well with temperature extremes, and an especially hungry and overly enthusiastic dog could eat hot oatmeal so rapidly that they also burn their insides before they realise what’s what.
+Our pets have sensitive mouths that don’t do well with temperature extremes, and an especially hungry and overly enthusiastic dog could eat hot oatmeal so rapidly that they also burn their insides before they realize what’s what.

 As with any new addition to your dog’s diet, it’s a good idea to introduce oatmeal to the way your dog has his or her meals in gradual increments, gauging not only if your pet even likes it in the first place, but also what portions work best.